 Always lowercase when referring to UW-La Crosse as an entity and generically: The university (meaning UW-La Crosse) has many accredited programs.
 She has a university education.
 Lowercase college, school, etc., when not used in the formal context: The college held an information fair to promote its programs.

-Other UWs- Do not use University of Wisconsin when referring to UW-Madison.
+Other UWs - Do not use University of Wisconsin when referring to UW-Madison.
 For the University of Wisconsin-Extension use UW-Extension (include the hyphen).
 University of Wisconsin System, the abbreviated version is UW System.
 Note there is no hyphen before "System."
-The current president's name is Kevin Reilly.

 For colleges and universities outside the UW System, spell out complete name of college and follow with state if not Wisconsin: Wartburg College, Iowa; Gustavus Adolphus College, Minn.
 Second references: Wartburg, Gustavus Adolphus.
 References for spellings are in the back of the recommended Webster's New World Dictionary, Fourth College Edition.